 Credit Card Fee Calculator

-- Uses a simple percentage plus fixed-fee model.
+- Uses a simple percentage plus fixed-fee model for credit card payments.

-- Does not include chargebacks, PCI fees, monthly minimums, or hardware leases.
+- Does not include chargebacks, PCI fees, monthly minimums, hardware leases, or card-network surcharge rules.

 Formula:(transaction amount x percentage fee) + fixed fee, multiplied by monthly transactions.